 - OWASP (Open Web Application Security Project)

 - data encryption (both at rest and in transit)

 - HTTP security headers like CSP (Content Security Policy), Feature Policy or STS (Strict Transport Security)

 On top of that, we encourage to use tools and services like CloudFlare or Azure Key Vault.
 In order to stay up to date with the latest updates in security (e.g. technologies like Trusted Types, which can help prevent Cross-Site Scripting), our team participates in conferences and follows the industry news.

 Performance matters not only from the user experience perspective, but also the business itself – for example, it helps improve conversion rate.
 It is crucial to precisely define what performance means in the context of a given project, such as “the web application has to load under 3 seconds on 3G network”.
 To monitor the performance and its progress, we use metrics like First Contentful Paint or Time to Interactive, and follow RAIL performance model.
 The tool stack for tracking these metrics includes Lighthouse, WebPageTest or PageSpeed Insights, which are integrated with the CI/CD pipeline.
 One more thing we pay attention to is the back-end side metrics, tracked with Server-Timing API.

 With so many factors and must-haves in a software development process, it’s no wonder that obtaining help outside of your regular team can bring a lot of benefits.
-The combination of experience, know-how and variety of technologies create a perfect background for high-performing fintech applications.
+The combination of experience, know-how and a variety of technologies create a perfect background for high-performing FinTech applications.